davedelong/CHCSVParser/README.markdown

 ##Usage

+In order to use `CHCSVParser`, you'll need to include the following five files in your project:

+- `CHCSV.h`
+- `CHCSVParser.*`
+- `CHCSVWriter.*`

+These four files are optional, though they do simplify things:

+- `NSArray+CHCSVAdditions.*`
+- `NSString+CHCSVAdditions.*`

 ###Parsing
-In order to parse CSV files, you'll need `CHCSVParser.h` and `CHCSVParser.m`.
 A `CHCSVParser` works very similarly to an `NSXMLParser`, in that it synchronously parses the data and invokes delegate callback methods to let you know that it has found a field, or has finished reading a line, or has encountered a syntax error.

 A `CHCSVParser` can be created in one of three ways: